phillwatson/one-stop/rail-module/README.md

 ---
 ## Rail-Module
 ### Rail-Service
-This service provides a facade over the suppored financial Rail services.
+This is the main service for this module, interacting with the Rail Provider APIs.
-It provides the REST functionality required to connect to and retrieve data from the Rail Provider APIs.
+It provides a REST interface for the supported Rail Providers; calling upon the Rail Providers below for functionality required to connect to and retrieve data from the Rail.

 ### Rail-API
 Presents an Adaptor interface to the Rail Provider APIs.
 Allowing a common interface to the support Rail Providers.

 ### Nordigen-Lib
-Provides an implementation of the `com.hillayes.rail.api.RailProviderApi` for the Nordigen API.
+The Nordigen implementation of the Rail Provider API (`com.hillayes.rail.api.RailProviderApi`).

 ### Yapily-Lib
-Provides an implementation of the `com.hillayes.rail.api.RailProviderApi` for the Yapily API.
+The Yapily implementation of the Rail Provider API (`com.hillayes.rail.api.RailProviderApi`).

-### SIM-Lib
-Provides a simulator for integration testing.
-This mocks the external email and Rail Provider services.